Jean-Noël Augert: Career

 Augert was born in Saint-Jean-de-Maurienne and grew at the La Toussuire ski resort, Savoy. he debuted in the Alpine Skiing World Cup with a victory, at the Adelboden giant slalom (6 January 1969).
 Nicknamed "Rosko", he was, however, a specialist of the slalom discipline, in which he won three World Cups in 1969, 1971 and 1972, and in which he won a gold medal at the 1970 World Championships in Val Gardena.
-He was also second in the overall classification of the 1969 World Cup and third in the Giant Slalom World Cup 1969.
+He was also second in the overall classification of the 1969 World Cup and third in the giant slalom World Cup 1969.
 Besides his 15 wins in World Cup races, he finished 15 times at the podium (place two: 6 slaloms, 3 giant slaloms; place three: 2 slaloms, 4 giant slaloms).
 He came fifth in both the men's slalom and giant slalom at the 1972 Winter Olympics.

-Becoming fifth in the Giant Slalom at Sapporo did come up to his expectations, but the other fifth place didn't (it was disappointing).
-Because he did win the Slalom Races at Lauberhorn and Hahnenkamm (known as the most difficult Slalom Races) a few weeks before - he was the odds-one favorite.
+Becoming fifth in the giant slalom at Sapporo did come up to his expectations, but the other fifth place didn't (it was disappointing).
+Because he did win the slalom Races at Lauberhorn and Hahnenkamm (known as the most difficult Slalom Races) a few weeks before - he was the odds-one favorite.

-In the Hahnenkamm-Races in 1971, he could win two Slalom Races: One on January 23, one on January 24 - but only the second one did count for the World Cup.
-The Race from January 23 (it was called FIS-Race) was carried out instead of the Downhill Race, which was cancelled because lack of snow.
+In the Hahnenkamm-Races in 1971, he could win two Slalom Races: One on 23 January, one on 24 January - but only the second one counted for the World Cup.
+The race on 23 January (it was called FIS-Race) was carried out instead of the downhill Race, which was cancelled because lack of snow.

 Augert retired from the competitions aged 24, due to quarrels with the French Ski Federation (December 1973).
 In 1975 he married the fellow alpine skier Françoise Macchi.
 He is the uncle of Jean-Pierre Vidal, Olympic champion in slalom at the 2002 Winter Olympics, and fellow alpine skier Vanessa Vidal.
 He also is the nephew of Jean-Pierre Augert.